Emma Kopp

 prof_pic.jpg

 Hi!
-I’m a 3rd year PhD student in Statistics in the CEREMADE at Paris-Dauphine University supervised by Robin Ryder.
-My research focuses on Bayesian computational statistics (mostly MCMC) and its applications to economics and historical linguistics.
+I'm a 3rd year PhD student in Statistics at the CEREMADE lab at Paris-Dauphine University, supervised by Robin Ryder.
+My research focuses on Bayesian statistical modelling for complex models with small amounts of data, with applications to social and economic data.

 My academic journey started in Paris doing a mathematic bachelor followed by a statistics and a computer science master.
-During my PhD I had the chance to work in London at Imperial with PhD director Robin and at the University of Edinburgh with Grégoire Clarte (working on Approximate Bayesan Computation methods).
-I am currently visiting Francesca Panero at Sapienza University of Rome to work on food security estimation with Sahoko Ishida, and Rebecca Leygonie.
+During my PhD I had the chance to work in London at Imperial with PhD director Robin and at the University of Edinburgh with Grégoire Clarte.
+This year, I visited Francesca Panero at Sapienza University of Rome to work on food security estimation with Sahoko Ishida, and Rebecca Leygonie.

+Feb 01, 2026 Back in Paris!
 After spending 25 years in Paris, traveling is real chance for me.
-Traveling allows me to discover new cultures and professional environments, while identifying, by contrast, the elements essential to my personal balance.
-On the personal side, I stay deeply engaged with politics, current affairs, cinema, literature, and sports (even though the Paris half-marathon was one of my worst experiences).
-On the professional side, I’m driven by using data and computer science to address problems that make a real difference in society.
+It allows me to discover new cultures and professional environments, while identifying, by contrast, the elements essential to my personal balance.
+Next step, writing the thesis

 Sep 01, 2025 Eating gelato 🍦 in Roma 🇮🇹